mindey/subfiles/README.rst

    __ = SHORT DESCRIPTION
    MORE INFORMATION

-Coded this way, it is easy to read as a config parser.
+Coded this way, it is easy to read with a config parser.

 .. code::